-- educational rules which serve a developmental purpose-an example is "the junior division is for ages 8 to 10 years of age" - management rules which help to coordinate activities and events-an example is "November 1st is the deadline for an award application"
+- o Educational rules, which serve a developmental purpose.
+An example is "the junior division is for ages 8 to 10 years of age." - o Management rules, which help to coordinate activities and events.
+An example is "November 1st is the deadline for an award application."

-2.4 4-H Non-Discrimination Statements
+2.4.
+4-H Non-Discrimination Statements

-The following non-discrimination statements shall be placed on all printed and web-based 4-H correspondence, materials and publications:
+The following non-discrimination statements shall be placed on all printed and web-based 4-H correspondence, materials, and publications: